ryanueva/03-Password-Generator/README.md

 # 03-Password-Generator

+## Description
+Create a random password generator based on criteria the user selects.
+The generator will run on a browser using HTML and CSS while powered by the Javascript code.
+The password will be required to be between 8 and 128 characters in length.
+The user will have the choice to select whether or not to include lowercase letters, uppercase letters, numbers, and/or special characters in the password.

 ## User Story
 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria